IndigoW0lf/IndigoW0lf/README.md

 ## 🔥 Current + Recent Projects
-* Finishing up my BS in Data Analytics at WGU
+* Finishing up my BS in Psychology at WGU

 * - **Policy Pulse**: An innovative tool designed to demystify complex policies and provide a clear, concise understanding of legislation and its implications.
 By leveraging advanced language models and real-time data integration, Policy Pulse offers users summarized versions of lengthy policy documents, extracts key points, and provides historical context.
-Whether you're an NGO, activist, government body, or a concerned citizen, Policy Pulse aims to keep your finger on the pulse of policies that matter.
+Whether you're an NGO, activist, government body, or concerned citizen, Policy Pulse aims to keep your finger on the pulse of policies that matter.

 * - **Songs for Solidarity**: A unique platform dedicated to curating and showcasing music that resonates with powerful social and environmental messages.
 In a world filled with noise, I aim to amplify the voices of artists who use their talents to inspire change, raise awareness, and challenge the status quo.